 In addition to his experience from his playing career, Ian attends goaltending camps and works with NHL goaltending coaches to continue to expand his knowledge as the position of goaltending continues to progress.

-Ian believes goaltending is a not a robotic position but one with guidelines where the individual can succeed.
+Ian believes goaltending is not a robotic position but one with guidelines where the individual can succeed.
 Ian lives in Edmonton with his wife Tara and children Paige and Presley.